hitxiang/evite/README.md

 # start the app
 flask run

-# to access swagger docs
+# to access swagger docs, there are 2 tags: event and event_signup
 http://localhost:5000/apidocs/

 # import postman collection, there are 2 folders: event and event_signup